GENERAL INFORMATION NOTICE:

 Can the property owner stop the property from being sold for taxes?

-The property owner or mortgage holder can redeem the property from the tax deed sale by paying the amounts owed to the Tax Collector.
+The property owner or mortgage holder can redeem the property from the tax deed sale by paying the amounts owed to the Tax Collector or the Clerk of Court.

 What do I need to do if I am the successful bidder at the sale?

-According to office policy, you are asked to remain until the auction is complete and accompany the deputy clerk to the Clerk’s Office.
+According to the office policy, you are asked to remain until the auction is complete and accompany the deputy clerk to the Clerk’s Office.
 You will be advised of the total amount due which will include your bid amount and the fees to record the tax deed.
-If payment in full is not made, you are required to post a $200.00 cash nonrefundable deposit at the time of the sale, to be applied to the sale price at the time of full payment.
+If payment in full is not made at the time of the sale, you are required to post a 5% or $200.00 (whichever is greater) nonrefundable deposit to be applied to the sale price at the time of full payment.
 Payment in full must be made within twenty-four (24) hours.
-If the $200.00 deposit is not paid, then the bidding on that parcel will begin again at the base bid amount.
+If the deposit is not paid, then the bidding on that parcel will begin again at the base bid.

 What if the successful bidder fails to return with the full payment within 24 hours?